openedx/frontend-enterprise/README.rst

 Versioning and releases
 ***********************

-This library has its version automatically updated by Lerna using semantic versioning under-the-hood when the release is published to NPM.
+This library has its version automatically updated by Lerna using semantic versioning under-the-hood when publishing to NPM.
 Lerna is configured to use independent versioning with conventional commits, as opposed to keeping all package versions in sync.

 When your contribution's PR is approved/merged, you'll need to instruct Lerna to create a new release commit (i.e., ``chore(release): publish new versions``), as outlined in the steps below.
 In this release commit, Lerna increments the versions in the appropriate package.json files for any changed packages, creates Git tags, and updates the CHANGELOG file(s).